 How to Introduce a Pet to Toddlers

-For parents, it is a goal that their kids will also get along with the pets.
+For parents, it is a goal that their kids will also get along with their pets.
 You aim that your children will also love your pets as much as you love them.
 But, how old should you introduce pets to your kids, especially your toddlers?
 In our case, my husband and I decided that we let our babies get along with pets as early as 2 to 3 years old.
 During this stage, we let our toddler touch our dog and play with the dog.
 If you are getting new pets, perhaps like lab puppies Alberta or in your neighborhood, you may have to first ensure that your kids are not allergic to fur.
 Once you have established that, you can get puppies when your kids are as young as 2 or 3 years old.

 But of course, you need to supervise the playtime.
 We allowed our kid to feel our dog gently with our control.
 I don’t know if this will also apply to other pets and toddlers, but my child is well-behaved, and she exhibited so much interest and cared for our dog.
 And in the same way, our dog also adores our toddler.
 In fact, our pup would make sure that he protects and secure our child whenever we prepare her food, milk, and cloth diapers or take a nap on the rocking chair.